OMGerEDU/Admin_panel/generated_supabase_schema.txt

 create policy "Users can view own subscription" on public.subscriptions for select using (auth.uid() = user_id);

+drop policy if exists "Users can insert own subscription" on public.subscriptions;
+create policy "Users can insert own subscription" on public.subscriptions for insert with check (auth.uid() = user_id);

+drop policy if exists "Users can update own subscription" on public.subscriptions;
+create policy "Users can update own subscription" on public.subscriptions for update using (auth.uid() = user_id);

 -- NUMBERS Table
 create table if not exists public.numbers ( id uuid default uuid_generate_v4() primary key,